Faith Linking in Action

 The next meeting will be Tuesday, March 19 @ 7 PM at United Methodist Church, Essex Street, Bangor.
-The second annual Week of the Young Child event is coming Saturday, April 20 at the Children’s Museum, Bangor.
+The second annual Week of the Young Child event is coming Saturday, April 27, 2019 at the Children’s Museum, Bangor.
+The event will be held from 2 to 4 pm.
 Many hands are needed to help advertise, organize plans, and to volunteer at the event.

 Food Access Committee is reviving after a quiet winter.
 It is hard to think of gardens with a foot of snow on the ground.
 The March meeting was well attended.
 Seeds are being planted in the FAM greenhouse.
 Garden groups are beginning to attract more interest.
 Ah, yes, spring is really on its way!
 Peg Olson is the representative from Holyoke Street Neighborhood Garden.
-The Committee meets monthly, the second Thursday from 11-1 at Food AND Medicine, 20 Ivers Street, Brewer.
+The next committee meeting will be April 11 at UMA.
 Pot luck lunch and childcare.

 Help build raised bed gardens in low-income and/or subsidized housing locations in the Bangor area.
 This project will begin as soon as it’s warm enough!
 For more information email Adam at firstname.lastname@example.org